loiswells97/rails_library/README.md

 ### Books

 Information about books can be created, read, updated and deleted.
 Books can also be searched and added to lists.

+#### Recommendations

+The app can provide book recommendations based on four different categories:
+- Current and recent reads
+- Books marked as favourites
+- Rereads related to your current and recent reads
+- Books unrelated to anything read within a specified time period

+Books are said to be related if they are by the same author or appear on the same list.
+Recommendations can be customised in `Settings` to allow the user to define how long books should be considered a recent read, how soon they would reread a book and the time period for unrelated recommendations.

 ### Authors